 To return to the lungs, just as carbon dioxide evaporates from the blood into the breath, so does a small portion of any alcohol that's present.
 This process is called the gaseous exchanges.
 Of course, the actual quantity of alcohol that evaporates into the breath depends on its concentration in the blood.
 As a result, the more one drinks, the stronger the stench.

-The only surefire cure for alcohol breath coming from the lungs is time.
+The only surefire way to obliterate alcohol breath coming from the lungs is time.
 And that's what we'll have to give the Bieber story.
 As Bieber fans, we hope this is his last run-in with the law as well as halitosis.